I had rather be on my farm than be emperor of the world. ~George Washington

 Whenever autumn arrives my thoughts turn to pheasant hunting; one of my favorite activities throughout the years.
 My best friend Jim and I hunted and fished together for many years, until he passed away unexpectedly some time back.
 Over the years we had many fine adventures in the woods and water.

 We started hunting in the “Teapot Woods” in Kenosha, Wisconsin when we were just sprouts in grade school.
-The Teapot was within easy riding distance of our bicycles; and reasonable walking distance as well.
+The Teapot was within easy riding distance with our bicycles; and reasonable walking distance as well.
 The Teapot was adjacent to Vern Irons farm, and when wild game enticed us to cross over onto Vern’s farm, we harbored no ill will when he chased us out with his shotgun; it was somewhat of a tradition.

 As time passed, we fished all over Wisconsin including Lake Michigan for perch and smelt, the Mississippi River for Walleye and catfish….and all points in between.
 As we grew older we expanded our hunting and fishing territory to include much of the Midwest; and we graced Northern Ontario in Canada with our presence as well.